awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_recon.md

 **EC2 instance has an unprotected port that is being probed by a known malicious host\.**

 This finding informs you that a port on an EC2 instance in your AWS environment is not blocked by a security group, access control list \(ACL\), or an on\-host firewall \(for example, Linux IPTables\), and known scanners on the internet are actively probing it\.
 If the identified unprotected port is 22 or 3389 and you often connect to this EC2 instance by using SSH/RDP and therefore can't block access to either of these ports, you can still limit exposure by allowing access to these ports only to the IP addresses from your corporate network IP address space\.
-To restrict access to port 22 on Linux, see [Authorizing Inbound Traffic for Your Linux Instances](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html)\.
-To restrict access to port 3389 on Windows, see [Authorizing Inbound Traffic for Your Windows Instances](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/authorizing-access-to-an-instance.html)\.
+To restrict access to port 22 on Linux, see [Authorizing Inbound Traffic for Your Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html)\.
+To restrict access to port 3389 on Windows, see [Authorizing Inbound Traffic for Your Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/authorizing-access-to-an-instance.html)\.

 For more information, see [Remediating a Compromised EC2 Instance](guardduty_remediate.md#compromised-ec2)\.

 ### Default severity: Low<a name="recon6_severity"></a>

+**Note**
+This finding’s default severity is Low\.
+However, if the port being probed is used by Elasticsearch \(9200 or 9300\), the finding’s severity is High\.

 ## Recon:EC2/PortProbeEMRUnprotectedPort<a name="PortProbeEMRUnprotectedPort"></a>